bartificer/programming-by-stealth/docs/pbs129-eslint.md

 Running ESLint from the commandline gets tedious very fast.
 So we need a plugin for our code editor.
 I will use [VSCode](https://code.visualstudio.com) which is currently my editor of choice.
 And because it's free, you don't have to spring a lot of money to follow along with this instalment.
 However, nearly every code editor with support for plugins has an ESLint plugin.
 Since this is not a tutorial on how to install and set up VSCode, I can only refer to the documentation on their website.
 For installing an extension (VSCode speak for a plugin) you can find information [in this section](https://code.visualstudio.com/docs/editor/extension-marketplace).
 Install the ESLint extension.
-It's very popular, so it'll probably be visible right away.
+It's very popular, so a short search will reveal it quickly.

 ![A screenshot showing the ESLint extension in Visual Studio Code](./assets/pbs129-eslint/eslint-extension.png)

-Open the Settings and update the ESLint configuration.
+Open the Settings for VSCode and update the ESLint configuration.
 You can do this at the user level, so you only have to do it once for all projects you work on in VSCode, or you can do it per workspace.
 In VSCode a workspace is a folder with a project in it.
 If you prefer a setting per workspace, open the project directory first and then change the settings.
+If you might need to use different style guides for different projects, choose to run on a per workspace basis.

 ![A screenshot showing the ESLint settings](./assets/pbs129-eslint/eslint-settings.png)